Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Destin Water Taxi Information Pinterest Pin

-Destin Water Taxi is the most fun and efficient way to travel around Destin Harbor.
-You can skip the traffic and parking hassles and combine traveling to your destination with a scenic boat ride.
+Did you know the Destin Water Taxi is one of the most fun and efficient ways to get around Destin Harbor?
+You can skip traffic and parking headaches and turn the ride itself into part of the experience with a scenic cruise across the water.

 Women onboard the Destin Water Taxi as the Southern Star dolphin cruise passes